Skip to main content

 A fundamental aspect of risk management is the use of supplier assurance questionnaires that examine each risk that a new or existing supplier presents to the business.
 These questionnaires allow prospective and existing suppliers to demonstrate compliance with your cyber security controls and your cyber risk profile.
 In short, it establishes a level of expectation that will provide assurance.

-OCSIA have created a supplier questionnaire template that your organisation can use to examine the risks of any new supplier.
+OCSIA has created a supplier questionnaire template that your organisation can use to examine the risks of any new supplier.
 This word template can downloaded below.

 OCSIA Supplier Security Questionnaire Download